Completed Contract Method

 - When there are inherent hazards that may interfere with completion of a project; or

 - When contracts are of such a short-term nature that the results reported under the completed contract method and the percentage of completion method would not vary materially.

-If a contract is being accounted for under this method, you should record billings issued and costs incurred on the balance sheet during all periods prior to the completion of the contract, and then shift the entire amount of these billings and costs to the income statement upon completion of the underlying contract.
+If a contract is being accounted for under this method, record billings issued and costs incurred on the balance sheet during all periods prior to the completion of the contract, and then shift the entire amount of these billings and costs to the income statement upon completion of the underlying contract.
 A contract is assumed to be complete when the remaining costs and risks are insignificant.

-If there is an expectation of a loss on a contract, you should record it at once even under the completed contract method; do not wait under the end of the contract period to do so.
+If there is an expectation of a loss on a contract, record it at once even under the completed contract method; do not wait under the end of the contract period to do so.